d3b-center/canine-dev/README.md

 ### Tips To Run:

-1) For input cram files, be sure to have indexed them beforehand as well.
+1) For input bam files, be sure to have indexed them beforehand as well.
+For a bam file with name `file.bam`, the corresponding bai file should be  named `file.bai`

+2) As a cavatica app, certain features  like number of  threads and `PASS` filter mode are populated by default

-2) What is `select_vars_mode` you ask?
+3) What is `select_vars_mode` you ask?
 On occasion, using GATK's `SelectVariants` tool will fail, so a simple `grep` mode on `PASS` can be used instead.
 Related, `bcftools_filter_vcf` is built in as a convenience in case your b allele frequency file has not been filtered on `PASS`.
 You can use the `include_expression` `Filter="PASS"` to achieve this.

-3) Suggested reference inputs are:
+4) Suggested reference inputs are:

     - `reference_fasta`: [Homo_sapiens_assembly38.fasta](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0?pli=1) - need a valid google account, this is a link to the resource bundle from Broad GATK
     - `reference_dict`: [Homo_sapiens_assembly38.dict](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0?pli=1) - need a valid google account, this is a link to the resource bundle from Broad GATK